You can teach your child to concentrate better. It takes practice.

-Here are 5 easy ways to get your toddler to sit still and have FUN learning their flashcards.
+Here are 6 easy DIY ways to get your toddler to sit still and have FUN learning their flashcards.

 FUN breathing exercises.
 Instead of jumping straight into your toddler's home lessons, why not do some breathing exercises?
 For example, you can get a "hand windmill" which you can DIY.
 Get your child to blow.

 Put on some soothing music.
-Get your child to more calm, tone down and be more relaxed.
+Get your child to be calmer, tone down, and be more relaxed.

 Environment.
-Choose a spot in your house that is least distracting, away from distracting noises, clutter, his object that your child can grab and play.
+Choose a spot in your house that is least distracting, away from distracting noises, clutter, his object that your child can grab and play with.

 Always introduce new flashcards.
 When your child is not focused, it also could mean they have learned and wants to move on to newer flashcards.